smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/old-method.md

 ```
 :::

 The utility program is capable of handling a multi-value data set, if that is the result of the SELECT statement and the WHERE clause.
 However, in any case, the utility program will return only one value.
 This means that if the WHERE clause (whether amplified by other clauses or not) defines a set of data, only the first value in the set will be returned.
 This logic could be used to good advantage.
 For example, if the WHERE clause cannot determine what is the lowest or highest value in the current data set, then an ORDER BY clause will assure that either the lowest or the highest value will be returned.
 (The current style of the utility program does not allow for specialty SQL keywords such as MAX( ) on the field name.
 In part, this fixed format of the SELECT statement helps prevent hacking with UPDATE statements.)

 If the utility program fails, it will log messages in the LSALOGF30 LSAM log file (viewed from LSAM sub-menu 6, option 5, log viewer 4) and to the QSYSOPR message queue.
 It will also return an error code in the ERROR parameter.
 When an error occurs, the utility program will leave the Value field untouched; that is, the Value parameter will be returned without any change to its initial value.

-The utility program is capable of handling a multi-value data set, if that is the result of the SELECT statement and the WHERE clause.
-However, in any case, the utility program will return only one value.
-This means that if the WHERE clause (whether amplified by other  clauses or not) defines a set of data, only the first value in the set will be returned.
-This logic could be used to good advantage.
-For example, if the WHERE clause cannot determine what is the lowest or highest value in the current data set, then an ORDER BY clause will assure that either the lowest or the highest value will be returned.
-(The current style of the utility program does not allow for specialty SQL keywords such as MAX( ) on the field name.
-In part, this fixed format of the SELECT statement helps prevent hacking with UPDATE statements.)

-If the utility program fails, it will log messages in the LSALOGF30 LSAM log file (viewed from LSAM sub-menu 6, option 5, log viewer 4) and to the QSYSOPR message queue.
-It will also return an error code in the ERROR parameter.
-When an error occurs, the utility program will leave the Value field untouched; that is, the Value parameter will be returned without any change to its initial value.